Learning Credal Sum-Product Networks: Experiments

-For the purpose of this paper, to be able to precisely study the effect of missing values, we do not consider incomplete datasets but simply modify the existing datasets by removing values from instances on $1\%$ and $5\%$ of the set of instances.
-The number of values removed on each instance can vary and is randomly chosen.
+For our purposes, to study the effect of missing values, we consider two settings: $1\%$ and $5\%$ of missing values.
+As the datasets obtained are complete and since the comparison is done with learning a SPN on complete data, we have to remove values to instantiate a setting for learning the CSPN.
+We simply modify the existing datasets by removing values from instances on $1\%$ and $5\%$ of the set of instances.\footnote{That is, 99\% and 95\% of the instances are complete instances.
+Note also that missing values only appear on the training set.} The number of values removed on each instance can vary and is randomly chosen.
 (A degenerate case with all missing values on an instance may happen, but we do not explicitly test for it.)

+{To better illustrate the relevance of our results, we have computed three different log-likelihood scores based on the learned CSPN.
+These are: \begin{itemize} \item A minimal log-likelihood is given by considering the worst-case scenario, \textit{i.e.} when we select a compatible SPN with the weights that computes the worst log-likelihood score. \item An average log-likelihood is given by a compatible SPN with weights that gives the average log-likelihood-score.

+\item Finally, an optimised log-likelihood that is given by considering the set of extreme points that maximises the log-likelihood score.
+More precisely, for each test case, we choose the compatible SPN that maximises the log-likelihood, the overall optimised value is the average over the test set. \end{itemize}}

-\subsection{Learning credal SPNs}
+\subsection{Learning Credal SPNs}

-In Table \ref{tab_result_learning}, we present the comparison of learnSPN and LearnCSPN on our datasets.
-We also show the time of the learning computation, and the size (in terms of nodes) of the learnt SPNs and CSPNs.
-The heuristics used in learnSPN are hard incremental EM over a naive Bayes mixture model to cluster the instances and a G-test of pairwise independence for the variable splits.
+{As discussed, we compare LearnSPN and LearnCSPN.
+On the former, the heuristics used are hard incremental EM over a naive Bayes mixture model to cluster the instances and a G-test of pairwise independence for the variable splits.
 The heuristics for LearnCSPN are the one given in Section \ref{sec_learn}.
-In both algorithms, we ran ten restarts through the subset of instances four times in random order. \\
+In both algorithms, we ran ten restarts through the subset of instances four times in random order.
+Table \ref{tab_result_learning} depicts the three score as defined in the settings, the time of the learning computation (in s), and the size (in terms of number of nodes) of the learned SPNs and CSPNs. }

-We present in \textbf{bold} the results on the size of the learnt CSPN when it is a significantly improvement (i.e., less nodes in the CSPN) in terms of size when compared to the SPN.
-And we also present the best log-likelihood values in \textbf{bold} when comparing learnSPN and LearnCSPN. \\
+The results showed in \textbf{bold} relate to the significant improvement whether in terms of size of the model or in terms of log-likelihood scores.